nic-instruction/backup-certain-types-of-files/README.md

 ## Specifications
-This script takes three arguments: a file extension, an origin directory, and a destination directory.
-It recursively searches the origin directory for files with the specified file extension and backs them up to the destination directory.
-I recommend using the Linux find command with the -exec option to accomplish the meat of this functionality in your script.
+"Remove certain types of files" script.
+This script takes two arguments: a file extension and a target directory name.
+The script traverses the target directory and removes all files of the specified type.